-My main interests are C*-algebras and their classification, Cartan subalgebras and C*-diagonals in C*-algebras, the structure of generalized inductive systems, and K-theory of operator systems.
+My main interests are C*-algebras and their classification, Cartan subalgebras and C*-diagonals in C*-algebras, and the structure of generalized inductive systems.

 Cartan pairs form an intriguing bridge between the realms of C*-algebras and topological dynamics as they arise as groupoid C*-algebras, fully remembering the underlying groupoid.
 This allows us to translate techniques back and forth, resulting in a fruitful interplay between the two fields.
 For example, it is known that any classifiable C*-algebra contains a Cartan subalgebra, and in the stably finite case, one even gets a C*-diagonal.
-But the study of the structure of Cartans respective C*-diagonals in C*-algebras, e.g., towards the long-term goal of classification of certain classes of Cartans and C*-diagonals in interesting C*-algebras, is still in its beginnings.
-That is why I am particularly interested in explicit examples of C*-diagonals in prominent C*-algebras.
+However, the study of the structure of Cartans respective C*-diagonals in C*-algebras, e.g., towards the long-term goal of classification of certain classes of Cartans and C*-diagonals in interesting C*-algebras, is still in its beginnings.
+To have a chance to understand the entirety of the underlying dynamics in a given classifiable C*-algebra, we still need more explicit constructions of examples of C*-diagonals, in particular in prominent C*-algebras.
+This is one of my main interests.
 Moreover, I am interested in regularity conditions for diagonal pairs like diagonal dimension, diagonal comparison, or uniform property Gamma for diagonal pairs, and their interplay.

 If you are interested, you may consider: